Ensure the template suits your content needs and portrays your brand effectively.

-Make sure that you are creating responsive pages for providing an enhanced user experience regardless of the device visitors are using.
+Make sure that you are creating responsive pages to provide an enhanced user experience regardless of the device visitors are using.

-6. Include testimonials and social proofs to convince visitors
+6. Include testimonials and social proof to convince visitors

 Testimonials are a great way to convince visitors to go for your product or service.
 You can put in video testimonials, quotes from your existing customers, or use case studies to make your point.

 Another thing that may help you convert more visitors is social proof.
 Are you working with some well-known brands?
 Great!
 Put their names and logos on the landing page.
 Has your company recently won some accolades?
 Good for you!
 Throw in the names of brands that featured your company.

 This way you are essentially letting visitors know that you are not a rookie, other brands are already benefiting from your product/service.

 Once you are done with all the key elements of your landing page make sure to include a ‘Thank you’ page.
 The visitor should be directed to a thank you page after they fill out the form and click on the CTA.
 It’s an easy way to be polite and thank the user for their interest in your offering.